ixmorrow/gpu-systems-learning/notes/misc/rnn_notes.md

 GRU - Gated Recurrent Unit, combines the forget and input gates into a single “update gate.”
 It also merges the cell state and hidden state, and makes some other changes.

 Another potential improvement to make to RNNs: Attention!
-Let every step of an RNN pick information to look at from some larger collection of information
+Let every step of an RNN pick information to look at from some larger collection of information.

 Sources: